websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/upgrading-liferay/upgrade-basics/using-the-database-upgrade-tool.md

     If you want to use the default value shown in a prompt, press enter.

-    After configuration is complete, the upgrade starts.
-You can monitor the log file.
-Log messages are reported for the start and completion of each upgrade process.
+    After configuration completes, the upgrade starts.
+The tool logs each upgrade process start and completion.

-1. After the upgrade completes, check the log for any database upgrade failures or errors.
+1. After the upgrade completes, check the log for any database upgrade failures, errors, or warnings.
 You can use [Gogo Shell commands](../upgrade-stability-and-performance/upgrading-modules-using-gogo-shell.md) to troubleshoot issues and finish the upgrade.

 You have completed the database upgrade and resolved any issues.